Shakhrai8/CV/README.md

 My commitment to creating robust and bug-free applications has been demonstrated in every project I've worked on, particularly with [Trail](https://github.com/Shakhrai8/trail) and [Acebook](https://github.com/Shakhrai8/acebook).
 Utilizing frameworks like Jest and Cypress, TDD became an integral part of the development process.
 This approach not only caught issues early but also helped in designing clearer, more maintainable code structures.

-**Pair Programming**
+**Pair Programming & Communication**

-Collaboration has been key to accelerating my learning and producing high-quality code.
+Collaboration and communication have been key to accelerating my learning and producing high-quality code.
 Through projects like [Cyber Twitter](https://github.com/Shakhrai8/cyber-twitter) and [MakersBnB](https://github.com/Shakhrai8/makers_bnb), I had the chance to work closely with other developers using pair programming.
 This method not only fostered knowledge sharing but also promoted better code quality, as each line of code was reviewed and discussed in real-time.

+**Object-Oriented Principles**

+In my projects, I've regularly applied OO principles like Encapsulation, Polymorphism, and Inheritance to ensure my code is modular, reusable, and scalable.
+For instance, in my project [Trail](https://github.com/Shakhrai8/trail), these principles allowed for more maintainable code that could be easily extended with new features.

 ## Project Showcase